-Like elsewhere in the world of cruising, everything’s on steroids.
-Bigger ships, bigger cruise terminals to accommodate bigger ships, and now bigger private beach destinations.
+Like almost elsewhere in the world of cruising, everything is on steroids.
+Bigger ships need bigger cruise terminals to accommodate the bigger ships.
+And now bigger, private beach destinations.

 Perfect Day at CocoCay is a prime example of bigger must be better.
 And from the looks of what’s happening there, maybe it’s true.
-But CocoCay now comes with a hefty price if you want to enjoy all the features and attractions.
+Your Perfect Day at CocoCay now comes with a hefty price tag and a lengthy price list, to enjoy all the features and attractions.

 CocoCay was once named Little Stirrup Cay located in the chain of the Berry Islands.
 The Berry Island Archipelago is located about 55 miles north of Nassau.
 CocoCay is close to Norwegian Cruise Lines’ private island, Great Stirrup Cay.

-Thankfully, not everything at CocoCay has a price tag.
-There are still a lot of complimentary experiences to enjoy.
-What’s billed as the largest freshwater pool in the Caribbean, Oasis Lagoon, doesn’t cost a dime.
+Thankfully, a few things at CocoCay don’t come with a price tag.
+There are still a lot of free things to do, eat and enjoy.
+What Royal Caribbean calls the largest freshwater pool in the Caribbean, Oasis Lagoon, doesn’t cost a dime.